FiveBooks Interviews

 Then I had to figure out why it is that we are happy, and I think it’s to do with the different types of freedom we have in the Netherlands.
 We can marry whomever we choose.
 We can work part-time or work full time, or we can decide not to work at all, and be a stay-at-home Mum – or just a stay-at-home woman, if we don’t have children.
 We have freedom of religion, we can dress any way we like.
 If we dress like a frump nobody cares.
 It’s freedom that gives us our happiness.

 In the US, there’s quite a strong interest in “freedom” – but it seems to be an anti-government thing, and so, for example, in the name of freedom, we’ve seen strong opposition to universal healthcare.
-There seems to be a lack of appreciation of how liberating it is to know, even if you have a good job and are well off, that if you lost your job and all your money tomorrow, you’d still be taken care of.
-Some of the benefits the Dutch state provides to women are probably unimaginable to Americans.
+There seems to be a lack of appreciation of how liberating it is to know that if you lost your job and all your money tomorrow, you’d still be taken care of.
+Some of the benefits the Dutch state provides to women are probably unimaginable to many.

 There’s lots of social security in the Netherlands that’s not present in other countries.
 That gives you a vast amount of freedom to do whatever you like – and working part time is one of those things.
 About 72% of Dutch women work, but work is defined as “at least one hour of paid work a week”.
 About three-quarters of Dutch women only work part time.

-This has been a matter for quite a bit of comment in the blogosphere – that less than 10% of Dutch women work full time.
+This has been a matter for comment in the blogosphere, that less than 10% of Dutch women work full time.
 Does that sound right to you?

 Well, if 72% work at least one hour a week, and three-quarters of those work part-time, that means that less than 20% work full time.
 But not less than 10%.